Nested async/await in Rust: Desugaring and assembly

 Flow chart of the patrol function

 The following flow chart shows the overall execution flow of the patrol closure.
-On being called, the function uses the closure state to determine the next action to take.
+The function uses the closure state to determine the next action when called.

 In the πŸš€ Start (0) state, the function prepares the goto closure environment and invokes the goto closure.
 If the goto closure returns Poll::Ready, the function invokes the goto closure again.
 If both the goto closures return Poll::Ready, the function sets the state to πŸš€ Start (0) and jumps to continue the infinite loop.
 If any of the goto closures returns Poll::Pending, the function returns Poll::Pending after setting the state to πŸ•“ WaitingToReachPosition0 (3) or πŸ•ž WaitingToReachPosition1 (4).